vnLab-Lodz/vnLab-series-template/docs/CONTRIBUTING.md

 - [relative path to the image file]
 - [relative path to the image file]
 - [relative path to the image file]
+embeddedAudioLocal:
+- [relative path to the audio file]
+- [relative path to the audio file]
 ---
 ```

 - `headerImage` - inclusion of this field will render a header image for the chapter/article
 - `embeddedImagesLocal` - include this field with the list of images for further use with components displaying pictures
+- `embeddedAudioLocal` - include this field with the list of audio files for further use with components displaying audio

 ## Bibliography